buildbot/buildbot/master/docs/tutorial/tour.rst

 Then you can submit changes using the :bb:cmdline:`try` command.

-Let's try this out by making a one-line change to pyflakes, say, to make it trace the tree by default:
+Let's try this out by making a one-line change to hello-world, say, to make it trace the tree by default:

 .. code-block:: bash

-  git clone git://github.com/buildbot/pyflakes.git pyflakes-git cd pyflakes-git/pyflakes
+  git clone git://github.com/buildbot/hello-world.git hello-world-git cd hello-world-git/hello
-  $EDITOR checker.py
+  $EDITOR __init__.py
-  # change "traceTree = False" on line 185 to "traceTree = True"
+  # change 'return "hello " + who' on line 6 to 'return "greets " + who'

 Then run buildbot's ``try`` command as follows: